yiisoft/yii2-app-basic/README.md

 If you do not have [Composer](http://getcomposer.org/), you may install it by following the instructions at [getcomposer.org](http://getcomposer.org/doc/00-intro.md#installation-nix).

-You can then install this application template using the following command:
+You can then install this project template using the following command:

 ~~~
 php composer.phar global require "fxp/composer-asset-plugin:1.0.0"